 At the top right corner of the menu screen is a brief description of the selected item.
+Use <F12> key to capture the BIOS screen and save it to the removable storage device.

 Configuration fields

 These fields show the values for the menu items.
 If an item is user-configurable, you can change the value of the field opposite the item.
 You cannot select an item that is not user-configurable.